"

 Marchiafava Micheli Syndrome

-Tips for including relevant variants
+Tips for identifying relevant term variants

 To be sure you’ve found all needed variants, ask yourself the bulleted questions listed below: